giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 Before triggering the upgrade, there are some checks we encourage you to perform:

-- Verify all your important pods are running correctly, and there no deployments stuck because of failures.
+- Verify all your important pods are running correctly, and there are no deployments stuck because of failures.

 ```nohighlight
 $ kubectl get pod --all-namespaces | grep -v "Running\|ContainerCreating"